ReactNativeVN/react-native-list-popover/README.md

 # React-Native List Popover

+__A separate repository has been implemented in [react-native-listview-modal](https://github.com/pyliaorachel/react-native-listview-modal).
+This branch will hence not been maintained.__

 Modified from [react-native-list-popover](https://github.com/bulenttastan/react-native-list-popover).

 The main aim for creating this branch is not for PR but to update the out-dated __react-native-list-popover__ and for other developers to take reference from this example.